Alleged member of IS ‘Beatles’ charged in UK with terrorism

 Davis was arrested in Turley in 2015 and convicted in 2017 of belonging to the Islamic State group.
 During his trial there, he denied being one of “The Beatles.”

 The group’s four alleged members knew one another in West London before traveling to the Middle East and joining IS.
-Mohammed Emwazi, who carried out the executions and was nicknamed “Jihadi John,” was later killed in a drone strike.
+Mohammed Emwazi, who carried out the executions and was nicknamed “Jihadi John,” was killed in a drone strike in 2015.

-Two others, Alexanda Kotey and El Shafee Elsheikh, were captured by U.S.-backed Kurdish forces in 2018 and are imprisoned in the U.S.
+Two others, Alexanda Kotey and El Shafee Elsheikh, were captured by U.S.-backed Kurdish forces in 2018 and are imprisoned in the U.S. Kotey has been given a life sentence and Elsheikh is expected to get life when he is formally sentenced later this month.